-The deadline for Chairs of School Education Committees to send final approved paperwork for minor course (programme) amendments, new modules (course units) and amendments to existing modules to AQPO is currently under discussion; dates will be circulated as soon as possible.
+The deadline for Chairs of School Education Committees to send final approved paperwork for minor course (programme) amendments, new modules (course units) and amendments to existing modules to AQPO is 21 February 2022.

 Please note that the following changes constitute significant changes.
 The College is obliged to inform applicants of such changes:

 - Minor course (programme) amendments, e.g. the introduction of a new mandatory module (course unit) or the withdrawal of a mandatory modules (course unit), change in status of a module (course unit), eg mandatory to optional or vice versa;

 - Withdrawal or addition of different assessment types on mandatory modules (course units), e.g. replacing 100% exam with 50% coursework and 50% exam;

 - Significant change to the fieldwork requirement on a mandatory module (course unit), e.g removing or adding a fieldwork component;